AdobeDocs/dynamic-media-classic.en/help/using/adding-chapter-markers-video.md

 1. Save the VTT file in UTF8 encoding so you can avoid problems with character rendition in the chapter title text.

    Generally, you want to name the chapter VTT file the same name as the video file, and append it with `chapters`.
-By doing so, it can help you with automating the generation of the video URLs using your existing web content management system.
+By doing so, it can help you with automating the generation of the video URLs using your existing Web content management system.

 1. In Adobe Dynamic Media Classic, upload your WebVTT chapter file.